 What other Leonardo da Vinci paintings should I see at the Louvre?

 In addition to the Mona Lisa, visitors to the Louvre should also take the time to view Leonardo da Vinci’s other masterpieces.
-These include The Virgin and Child with St. Anne, the Virgin of the Rocks, and The Last Supper.
+These include The Virgin and Child with St. Anne, the Virgin of the Rocks, and St John the Baptist.
 All of these paintings are incredible examples of da Vinci’s remarkable talent, and visitors are sure to be captivated by their beauty and complexity.